toniwillberg/rhel-on-azure-handsonlab/linuxvm.md

 $ az group create --name LinuxResourceGroup --location westeurope
 ```
 Now, we can deploy a *RHEL* VM on the previous resource group.
 Security note: in production environment you *should always* use *SSH keys* instead of passwords!

+This will install RHEL 7 if no specific version is given.
 ```
 $ az vm create \
     --resource-group LinuxResourceGroup \